What Is Structural Engineering?

 How is a structural analysis carried out?

-Using mathematical models, a structural analysis is done by examining the real structure itself but with the help of a model with some scale.
+Using mathematical models, a structural analysis is done by examining a scaled model of the actual structure.

 A structure can be formed with any of these elements and can be classified depending on their forms.
 It can also be either one-dimensional or two-dimensional.

-- Columns – In structural engineering, a column is an element that carries out only axial force or compression while transmitting the weight of the structure above down to the other one down below.
+In structural engineering, a column is an element that carries out only axial force or compression while transmitting the weight of the structure above upon the structure beneath.

 The design of a column must consider the axial capacity of the element down below as well as its buckling capacity.